The best privacy tools and anonymous browsers make it simple and easy to protect your data against unauthorized collection and use by third-parties.

 It uses different connection methods depending on what you're trying to achieve, but there's no need to understand the details because it's all taken care of for you.
 This combination of effective protection and ease of use makes Tor Browser the best free privacy software you can download today.

-- Read our full Tor Browser review.
+If you'd like to find out more, read our full Tor Browser review.

 In addition to anonymous browsing, free VPN client TunnelBear (opens in new tab) can also be used to bypass traffic-shaping and throttling put in place by ISPs.

 The free version of TunnelBear gives you up to 500MB of data each month, but if this isn't enough, unlimited data is available for a subscription.
 Alternatively, you can pay around twice that to use on a month-by-month basis.